-In the back of your closet, you might have a secret stash: a pile of clothes you love, but that don’t quite fit.
+In the back of your closet, you might have a secret stash: a pile of clothes you love that don’t quite fit.
 Or maybe you tried on something gorgeous at the thrift store, but it was just a little too tight or too loose in some spots.
-Should you get those things tailored, or leave them behind?
+Should you get clothes tailored, or leave them behind?

-Tailoring can’t fix everything, but it helps with many common fit issues, so your clothes will look and feel better.
+Tailoring clothes can’t fix everything, but it helps with many common fit issues, so your items will look and feel better.
 If you don’t take things to the tailor, you’re missing out on an excellent opportunity to expand your wardrobe without buying new stuff.

 Wondering what to take to the tailor, and what to expect when you do?
 Let’s take a closer look at how tailoring can upgrade your closet.

-Cost is the top reason people avoid using a tailor.
+The cost of tailoring is the top reason people avoid getting the service done.
 But tailoring can help you save money in the long run, making it a worthwhile investment.

-Tailoring is worth the money because it saves you from needing to replace items.
+Tailoring saves you from needing to replace items.
 Some things, like basic jeans, are cheap and easy to replace.
 Others, like a beloved jacket, are worth the cost of a tailor.
 Getting some critical items tailored can be less pricey than buying new ones.

 Also, tailoring allows you to buy more high-quality secondhand items since you know you can get the fit altered.
 It’s often hard to find the perfect fit in a thrift store, but knowing what tailoring can do will open up the possibilities.